by Jason Wasserman MD PhD FRCPC

 Embryonal carcinoma is typically negative for the following immunohistochemical markers:

 These tumours are measured in three dimensions, but only the largest dimension is typically included in the report.
 For example, if the tumour measures 5.0 cm by 3.2 cm by 1.1 cm, the report may describe the tumour size as 5.0 cm in the greatest dimension.
-Larger tumours are more likely to grow into surrounding structures (see Tumour extension below), and as result are associated with a worse prognosis.
+Larger tumours are more likely to grow into surrounding tissues, and as result are associated with a worse prognosis.

-All embryonal carcinomas start in the seminiferous tubules but they may grow into any of the structures described below.
-The process of a tumour growing into any of these structures is called tumour extension.
-Tumour extension into the tunica vaginalis, hilar soft tissue, spermatic cord, or scrotum is important because it is associated with a worse prognosis and is used to determine the tumour stage (see Pathologic stage below).
+All embryonal carcinomas start in the seminiferous tubules but they may grow into surrounding tissues such as the tunica vaginalis, hilar soft tissue, spermatic cord, or scrotum.
+This process is called tumour extension.
+Tumour extension into surrounding tissues is important because it is associated with a worse prognosis.
+Tumour extension is also used to determine the pathologic tumour stage (pT).

 The pathologic stage for embryonal carcinoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue and give each part a number.
 In general, a higher number means more advanced disease and a worse prognosis.